Live Chat

 JavaScript SDK in Live Chat

 Live Chat offers a JavaScript SDK that enables you to interact with the widget in various ways.
-For example, the following snippet will initialize the widget:
+Every interaction happens through a globally defined function called liveChat, which is available anywhere the widget was initialized.
+The definition of this function in Typescript syntax is as follows:

 javascript